-$\beta$ -thalassemia - The current standard of care for the treatment of $\beta$ -thalassemia in the developed world is chronic blood transfusions to address the patient's anemia.
+β-thalassemia - The current standard of care for the treatment of β-thalassemia in the developed world is chronic blood transfusions to address the patient's anemia.
 In addition, such patients often receive iron chelation therapy to help manage the iron overload associated with their chronic blood transfusions.
 Novartis and Chiesi, who provide the leading iron chelation therapies, are seeking to develop improvements to their product profile and accessibility.
-A number of different approaches are under investigation that seek to improve the current standard of care treatment options, including a protein that aims to improve red blood cell production and small molecule that aims to improve red blood cell metabolism.
-Reblozyl (luspatercept), a subcutaneously-delivered protein therapeutic marketed by Acceleron Pharma, Inc. (recently acquired by Merck) and BMS that targets molecules in the TGF-β superfamily, has been approved in the United States for the treatment of anemia in adult patients with beta thalassemia who require regular RBC transfusions, and was recently approved in the EU for the treatment of adult patients with transfusion-dependent anemia associated with $\beta$ -thalassemia.
-Additionally, Agios has announced that an application for Mitapivat, an oral pyruvate kinase receptor activator, has been accepted for filing and granted priority review by the FDA.
-Some patients with $\beta$ -thalassemia receive HSCT treatment, particularly if a sufficiently well-matched source of donor cells is identified.
+A number of different approaches are under investigation that seek to improve the current standard of care treatment options.
+Reblozyl (luspatercept), a subcutaneously-delivered protein therapeutic marketed by Merck and Bristol Myers Squibb that targets molecules in the TGF-β superfamily, has been approved in the United States for the treatment of anemia in adult patients with β-thalassemia who require regular red blood cell transfusions, and was approved in the European Union for the treatment of adult patients with transfusion-dependent anemia associated with β-thalassemia.
+Additionally, Agios is developing mitapivat for both transfusion-dependent and non-transfusion-dependent β-thalassemia, with two phase 3 studies in progress.
+Some patients with β-thalassemia receive HSCT treatment, particularly if a sufficiently well-matched source of donor cells is identified.
 In addition, there are a number of academic and industry-sponsored research and development programs to improve the outcomes of allogeneic HSCT, or the tolerability and safety of haploidentical HSCT, while increasing the availability of suitable donors.
-There are also several different groups developing gene therapy options for β-thalassemia.
-These include: CRISPR Therapeutics AG (in collaboration with Vertex Pharmaceuticals Incorporated) is conducting an ongoing Phase 1/2 study for its CTX-001, which leverages the CRISPR/Cas9 gene editing platform to disrupt the BCL11A erythroid enhancer; and the San Raffaele Telethon Institute for Gene Therapy (in collaboration with Orchard Therapeutics) is currently investigating its gene therapy in a Phase 2 study of adults and pediatric patients with transfusion dependent β-thalassemia, although Orchard Therapeutics has announced that this program has been deprioritized as of May 2020.
+There are also several different groups developing gene therapy options for β-thalassemia, including CRISPR Therapeutics AG (in collaboration with Vertex Pharmaceuticals Incorporated) which is conducting an ongoing phase 2/3 study for its CTX-001, which leverages the CRISPR/Cas9 gene editing platform to disrupt the BCL11A erythroid enhancer and for which a rolling BLA submission has been initiated.

 CALD - The current standard of care for the treatment of CALD is allogeneic HSCT.
-We understand that various academic centers around the world are seeking to develop improvements to allogeneic HSCT, such as Magenta Therapeutic, Inc.'s cord blood expansion technology which is currently being investigated in a Phase 2 clinical trial for the treatment of inherited metabolic disorders, including adrenoleukodystrophy.
-Other possible treatments being investigated include Orpheris, Inc.'s OP-101, Minoryx Therapeutics' MIN-102 (leriglitazone), and Viking Therapeutics' VK0214.
+We understand that various academic centers around the world are seeking to develop improvements to allogeneic HSCT.
+Other possible treatments being investigated include Minoryx Therapeutics' MIN-102 (leriglitazone), and Viking Therapeutics' VK0214.